utkrstht/pygmail/pygmail/README.md

 # pygmail
-Python Gmail client to send emails fast and easy using Google OAuth2 Installation through `pip install pygmail`
+Python Gmail client to send emails fast and easy
+Installation through `pip install pygmail`

+(being made for midnight.hackclub.com)

 ### how to use
 #### **first run**
 you first install using `pip install pygmail`,